 So you have done all the tours in El Nido Palawan from Tours A, B, C, D and E. The west side of El Nido, the Bacuit Bay in particular does have dramatic limestone karst islands and captivating beaches, but El Nido doesn’t end there.
 The other side, the El Nido east coast holds more islands to explore and stunning white sand beaches to bum around.
 Sibaltan is the jump off point for these island adventures.
 I have written about some of the islands of Linapacan, now discover the limestone island of Imorigue Island.
 From afar it looks daunting but the locals swear on how rich the marine life surrounding its waters are.

 The day was quickly coming to a close.
-When I thought we were heading back to mainland we were told that we’ll visit one last island on our way back to San Pascual proper.
-Tinalisayan islet is only 1.5 nautical miles from mainland, roughly a 20 minute motorboat ride from town.
+When I thought we were heading back to the mainland we were told that we’ll visit one last island on our way back to San Pascual proper.
+Tinalisayan islet is only 1.5 nautical miles from the mainland, roughly a 20-minute motorboat ride from town.
 After seeing the two islands Animasola and Sombrero Islands, I thought I wouldn’t be surprised anymore but Tinalisayan islet has a little bit of everything.
-A white sand beach, a scenic hill with nearby rock formations, a long sandbar off the coast and burst of sunrise and sunset colors.
+A white sand beach, a scenic hill with nearby rock formations, a long sandbar off the coast, and a burst of sunrise and sunset colors.

 Being one of the “35 Clearest Waters to Swim Before You Die” from the viral list site of Daily News Dig, has placed the municipality of Linapacan, Palawan in the world map.
 While the main photo there is a bit misleading (since that one was from El Nido), being part of the list made people curious of this set of remote islands found in between the north Palawan mainland of El Nido and south of Calamianes Archipelago.
 My curiosity led me to east of El Nido where I had a chance to go island hopping to the southern islands of this famed municipality to see if the claims were true.
 Are the waters truly clear as they claim?